-Any party who is not satisfied with the outcome of the investigation may appeal to the Office of Social and Emotional Learning Student Discipline Support Team at (773) 553-2249, studentdiscipline@cps.edu, within 15 calendar days of notification of the Principal's decision.
-The Office of Social & Emotional Learning shall render a final determination in accordance with the timeline and procedures set out in the antibullying appeal guidelines established by the Office of Social & Emotional Learning.
-The Office of Social & Emotional Learning may return the incident to the Network Chief, Principal or their designees for further investigation or reconsideration of the consequence(s), direct the imposition of other consequence(s), or deny the appeal.
-The Office of Social & Emotional Learning shall notify the party requesting the appeal and the Principal that its decision is final and shall document that notification in the
+Any party who is not satisfied with the outcome of the investigation may appeal to the Office of Student Protections and Title IX, or OSP (telephone: 773 535-4400), within 15 calendar days of notification of the Principal's decision.
+OSP shall render a final determination in accordance with the timeline and procedures set out in the anti-bullying appeal guidelines established by OSP.
+OSP may return the incident to the Network Chief, Principal or their designees for further investigation or reconsideration of the consequence(s), direct the imposition of other consequence(s), or deny the appeal.
+OSP shall notify the party requesting the appeal and the Principal that its decision is final and shall document that notification in the Incident Report in the District student information system.